 G1 Significant accounting principles – assessments and assumptions for accounting purposes

-The consolidated financial statements comprise Sandvik AB, corporate registration number 556000 –3468, (the Parent Company) and all its subsidiaries, jointly the Group with registered office in Stockholm, Sweden.
+The consolidated financial statements comprise Sandvik AB, corporate registration number 556000–3468, (the Parent Company) and all its subsidiaries, jointly the Group with registered office in Stockholm, Sweden.
+The address to head quarter is Box 510, 101 30 Stockholm.
 The Group also includes the share of investments in associated companies.

 Accounting principles are presented in this note or in connection to the note of which they aim to describe.

 The symbol and heading show where the accounting principles are described in each note.

 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) adopted by the International Accounting Standards Board (IASB) as endorsed by the EU.
 In addition, the recommendation RFR 1 Supplementary Accounting Rules for Groups, issued by the Swedish Financial Reporting Board, has been applied.